MianReplicate/Custom-Flags-Framework/SYNTAX-INFO.md

 Congralutations!
 You've successfully completed your first command.
 This will add all the flags from the flag pack to a select team.
 By the way, you are not restricted to one mutator and can add more mutators into the command if you want.
 Just make sure they are separated by commas!

 This is about it for the command structure.
-The only last thing you need to know is that you can still ADD flag names after commands or before them if you want, AND you can put commands WITHIN commands.
+The only last thing you need to know is that you can still ADD data names after commands or before them if you want, AND you can put commands WITHIN commands.
 If you want to more on how this works or learn the rest of commands or want more examples, you can see below in "More Information on Commands:" and "Example Configs"

 ### More Information On Commands:
 ```
+LIST = "LIST:ADD_OR_GET:ADD_NAMES_HERE"
+Can be used to add or get a user-defined list filled with names
+Example: {LIST:ADD:Super Powers:Russia,UK,US} -- Adds a user-defined list named "Super Powers" which includes Russia, UK, and the US
+Example 2: {LIST:GET:Super Powers} -- Returns the list "Super Powers" which consists of Russia, UK, and the US

-COUNT = "COUNT:SOME_LIST",
+COUNT = "COUNT:SOME_LIST"
 When given a list, COUNT will return how many values is in it.
 Example: {COUNT:USA,Germany,Russia} -- Returns three because there are three in the list.
 Example 2: {COUNT:{ALL:MIANPOLITICALFLAGS}} -- Returns the amount of flags within the Political Flags pack.
+Example 3: {COUNT:{LIST:GET:Super Powers}} -- Returns three flags which are Russia, UK and the US because they are part of the "Super Powers" list

-OPERATOR = "OPERATOR:OPERATION_TO_USE:A_NUMBER_TO_START:NUMBERS",
+OPERATOR = "OPERATOR:OPERATION_TO_USE:A_NUMBER_TO_START:NUMBERS"
 Returns a number modified by a certain operation and a list of numbers.
 Example: {OPERATOR:ADD:2:5,10,13} -- Returns 30 because the starting number is 2, and the numbers to add onto 2 are 5, 10, and 13.
 This gives a sum of 30.

-ALLMUTATORS = "ALLMUTATORS",
+ALLMUTATORS = "ALLMUTATORS"
 Returns all the mutator ids
-Example: {ALLMUTATORS} -- Returns every single flag pack in a list.
-This could be used in the ALL command to retrieve every single flag.
+Example: {ALLMUTATORS} -- Returns every single flag or mesh pack in a list.
+This could be used in the ALL command to retrieve every single flag or mesh.

-ALL = "ALL:LIST_MUTATOR_IDS",
+ALL = "ALL:LIST_MUTATOR_IDS"
 Returns all the flags from select mutator(s)
 Example: {ALL:MIANPOLITICALFLAGS} -- Returns all the flags from the Political Flags pack

-RANDOMIZE = "RANDOMIZE:LIST_FLAGS:A_NUMBER",
+RANDOMIZE = "RANDOMIZE:LIST_DATAS:A_NUMBER"
-Gets a random specific number of flag(s) from a given list.
+Gets a random specific number of data(s) from a given list.
-Example: {RANDOMIZE:USA,Russia,Germany,UK:2} -- This would give me two random flags from the flags I chose: USA, Russia, Germany, UK.
+Example: {RANDOMIZE:USA,Russia,Germany,UK:2} -- This would give me two random datas from the datas I chose: USA, Russia, Germany, UK.

+-- The below are commands ONLY for flags.
 TEAMNAME = "TEAMNAME:LIST_FLAGS:EXAMPLE_NAME",
 Changes the team name for a list of flag(s)
 Example: {TEAMNAME:USA:United States} -- This would change the USA flag's team name to the "United States" in game.
+Keep in mind, this DOES not add the flags to the team.
+This only changes its team name.
+If you want to add the flag, you need to add its name into the output as usual.

 TEAMCOLOR= "TEAMCOLOR:LIST_FLAGS:255,255,255",
 Changes the team color for a list of flag(s)
 Example: {TEAMCOLOR:Russia,Britain:0,0,0} -- This would change the team colors for Russia and Britain to the black color.
+Keep in mind, this DOES not add the flags to the team.
+This only changes its team color.
+If you want to add the flag, you need to add its name into the output as usual.

 FLAGCOLOR= "FLAGCOLOR:LIST_FLAGS:255,255,255"
 Changes the flag color for a list of flag(s)
 Example: {FLAGCOLOR:Britain:255,255,255} -- This would make the United Kingdoms flag extremely white.
+Keep in mind, this DOES not add the flags to the team.
+This only changes its flag color.
+If you want to add the flag, you need to add its name into the output as usual.

 More commands may be added in the future!
 If you want have a command suggestion, reach out and I may add it!
 ```